-The Tantalum-Niobium International Study Centre (T.I.C.) was established in 1973 in response to concerns within the tantalum industry regarding the lack of useful information on tantalum source materials.
+The T.I.C. was established in response to concerns within the tantalum industry regarding the lack of useful information on tantalum source materials.
 The initial purpose of the T.I.C. was to spread information about tantalum and to promote the common interest and welfare of the producers, especially with public and private authorities, organisations and agencies.

 - An international, non-profit association founded in 1974 under Belgian law.

 - Around 90 members from over 30 countries involved with all aspects of the tantalum and niobium industry supply chain (mining, trading, processing, metal fabrication, capacitor manufacturing, recycling, other end-users such as medical, aerospace...)

 - Managed by an Executive Committee representing all segments of the industry.

 - Increase awareness and promote the remarkable properties of tantalum and niobium.

 - Organize a General Assembly of the membership in October each year for business and technical presentations.
 The location is chosen so that a tour of a member company or industry associated facility in the area may be included in the programme.
 Guests may attend.